 We aim to encourage the study of astronomy for both the newcomer and the seasoned observer alike.
 You are welcome to attend a few society meetings as a guest.
-Our weekly meetings take place in the Godlee Observatory on Thursday evenings from around 19:00 until as late as people wish to stay (except Public Lecture dates and the AGM in April).
+Our weekly meetings take place in the Godlee Observatory on Thursday evenings from around 19:00 until as late as people wish to stay (except Public Lecture dates, Christmas / New Year break, and the AGM in April).
 Any scheduled talk will start at about 20:00.
-Please note that there is no wheelchair access into the Godlee Observatory, plus there is a H&S restriction of 11 years of age for using the spiral staircase into the observatory dome.
+Please note that there is no wheelchair access into any part of the Godlee Observatory, plus there is a H&S restriction of 11 years of age for using the spiral staircase into the observatory dome.

 On your first visit we recommend arriving early to allow time for you to meet some of the members and find out about the Society.
 Visitors without University of Manchester swipe cards will need to contact us on arrival on 0161 306 4977 to arrange for someone let you into the building.

 How to find us :